AgustinCB/dockering/README.md

 docker run -p 8080:8080 -d newimagename:tag
 ```

-And that will start your new server in a docker ccontainer
+And that will start your new server in a docker container

 ## Creating custom Dockerfiles